Canada retaliates and beats Finland in overtime

 Riga, arena. – SR Frano / Romasko (CZE / RUS), Lasarew / Schalagin (Russia). – Goals: 9.
 Ruhuma (Kaske) 1-0.
 25. Comtois (Brown, Walker / Exclusion Ohtamää) 1: 1.
 46. Lindbohm (Nousiainen, Ruohomaa) 2: 1.53.
 Henrique (Comtois, Brown / Exclusion Ruohomaa) 2: 2.
 67. Paul (Brown) 2: 3. – Penalties: 3 times 2 minutes against Finland, 5 times 2 plus 2 times and 10 minutes (Danforth, Walker) against Canada.

-Finland: Olkinuora; Koivisto, Sund; Kaski, Matta; Buka, Utama; Nousiainen, Lindbohm; antila, purninen, melanin; Ojamäki, Lundell, Swedish; Bakarinen, Kontiola, Enala; Salinen, Roohoma, Turonin.
+Finland: Olkinuora; Koivisto, Sund; Kaski, Matta; Buka, Utama; Nousiainen, Lindbohm; antila, purninen, menalanin; Ojamäki, Lundell, Swedish; Bakarinen, Kontiola, Enala; Salinen, Roohoma, Turonin.

 Kannada: comber; Walker, Ferraro; Stecher, Power.
 Bernard Docker, Bowden; Schneider.
 Brown, Henrique, Mangyapan; Darsa, Vilardi, Comtoa; Perry, Danforth, Paul; Foday, Anderson; Dolan, Hagel; perfetti.